 - Will I have enough prerequisites courses complete by the application deadline to qualify for admission?

-Applicants to the MN program must meet five requirements:
+Applicants to the MN program must meet four requirements:

 - Have a baccalaureate degree in a non-nursing field